U.S. Sentencing Commission’s

 - Training and Outreach

-Research is a critical component of the Commission's overall mission.
-The Commission's research staff regularly analyze the current and prior fiscal years' data to identify how courts sentence offenders and use the guidelines.
+Research is a critical component of the Commission’s overall mission.
+The Commission’s research staff regularly analyzes the current and prior fiscal years’ data to identify how courts sentence offenders and use the guidelines.
 The Commission routinely uses these analyses when considering proposed changes to the guidelines.
-Similarly, many analyses are published by the Commission as a resource for policy-makers and the larger criminal justice community.
+Similarly, the Commission publishes many analyses as a resource for policymakers and the criminal justice community.

 Collecting and Reporting Sentencing Data

-To conduct the type of research outlined in the previous section and produce accurate and timely reports, the Commission collects data regarding every felony and class A misdemeanor offense sentenced each year.
-Sentencing courts are statutorily required to submit five sentencing documents to the Commission within 30 days of entry of judgment in a criminal case: (1) the charging document, (2) the plea agreement, (3) the presentence investigation report, (4) the judgment and commitment order, and (5) the statement of reasons form.
-The Commission analyzes these documents and collects information of interest and importance to policy-makers and the federal criminal justice community.
+To conduct the type of research outlined in the previous section, the Commission collects data regarding every felony and class A misdemeanor offense sentenced each year.
+Sentencing courts are statutorily required to submit five sentencing documents to the Commission within 30 days of entry of judgment in a criminal case: (1) the charging document, (2) the plea agreement, (3) the Presentence Report, (4) the Judgment and Commitment Order, and (5) the Statement of Reasons form.
+The Commission analyzes these documents and collects information of interest and importance to policymakers and the federal criminal justice community.

-- In FY 2017, the courts reported 66,873 felony and Class A misdemeanor cases to the Commission.
-This represents a decrease of 869 cases from the prior fiscal year.
+- In fiscal year 2018, the courts reported 69,425 felony and Class A misdemeanor cases to the Commission.
+This represents an increase of 2,552 cases from the prior fiscal year, and the first increase since fiscal year 2011.

 - The race of federal offenders remained largely unchanged from prior years.
-In FY 2017, 53.2 percent of all offenders were Hispanic, 21.5 percent were White, 21.1 percent were Black, and 4.2 percent were of another race.
-Non-U.S. citizens accounted for 40.7 percent of all offenders.
+In fiscal year 2018, 54.3 percent of all offenders were Hispanic, 21.2 percent were White, 20.6 percent were Black, and 3.8 percent were of another race.
+Non-U.S. citizens accounted for 42.7 percent of all federal offenders.

-- Drug cases accounted for the largest single group of offenses in FY 2017, comprising 30.8 percent of all reported cases.
-Cases involving immigration, firearms, and fraud were the next most common types of offenses after drug cases.
-Together these four types of offenses accounted for 82.4 percent of all cases reported to the Commission in FY 2017.
+- Immigration cases accounted for the largest single group of offenses in fiscal year 2018, comprising 34.4 percent of all reported cases.
+Cases involving drugs, firearms, and fraud were the next most common types of offenses after immigration cases.
+Together these four types of offenses accounted for 82.9 percent of all cases reported to the Commission in fiscal year 2018.

-- Drug sentences remained relatively stable across all drug types in fiscal year 2017.
-The average length of imprisonment increased slightly from FY 2016 in cases involving methamphetamines, from 90 months to 91 months, and also in marijuana cases, from 28 months to 29 months.
-In fiscal year 2017, 44.2 percent of drug offenders were convicted of an offense carrying a mandatory minimum penalty.
+- Drug sentences remained relatively stable across all drug types in fiscal year 2018.
+The average length of imprisonment increased slightly from fiscal year 2017 in cases involving methamphetamines, from 91 months to 95 months, but decreased in crack cocaine cases (from 84 to 78 months), powder cocaine cases (from 75 to 73 months), and in heroin cases (from 70 months to 69 months).
+In fiscal year 2018, 58.0 percent of drug offenders were convicted of an offense carrying a mandatory minimum penalty, compared to 44.2 percent of drug offenders in fiscal year 2017.

 The Commission makes its sentencing data available to the public in several ways.
-Analyses of the data extracted from the sentencing documents are reported in this Annual Report and Sourcebook of Federal Sentencing Statistics, which is available both in print and on the Commission’s website.
+Analyses of the data extracted from the sentencing documents are reported in this Annual Report and Sourcebook of Federal Sentencing Statistics, which is available both in print and on the Commission’s website, and its Interactive Sourcebook of Federal Sentencing Statistics, which allows users to create and customize tables and figures.
 The Commission also disseminates on its website key aspects of this data on a quarterly basis and provides trend analyses of the changes in federal sentencing practices over time.

 Sentencing Policy Development